bitSlayer29090/CSL/README.md

 Rest of the paper here: https://www.teknos.org/home/2019/8/2/predicting-muscle-spindle-afferent-output-in-human-forearm-muscles-during-wrist-flexionextension-and-radialulnar-deviation

-Raw sEMG data is in input files which are processed by processEMGtoLengthsPolymorphic.m and other files in beforeAfterNest/ to output.
-These are passed to an OpenSim Forward Dynamics tool in incrementalFD.m to predict muscle lengths.
+Raw sEMG data is in input files which are processed by processEMGtoLengthsPolymorphic.m and other files in beforeAfterNest/ to output processed EMG.
+This is passed to an OpenSim Forward Dynamics tool in incrementalFD.m to predict muscle lengths.
 This outputs .mot files, which was provided to 3mainWithSinusoidal.py which predicts afferent output in binarySpiketimes[...].txt.